Call for an appointment

-- Our providers will continue to serve the following hospitals: UPMC Pinnacle Harrisburg Hospital, UPMC Pinnacle Community General Hospital, UPMC Pinnacle West Shore Hospital, and Geisinger Holy Spirit.
+- Our providers will continue to serve the following hospitals: UPMC Pinnacle Harrisburg Hospital, UPMC Pinnacle Community General Hospital, and UPMC Pinnacle West Shore Hospital.

 - UCPA Surgery Center will be closed immediately and through Friday 4/3/20, with further closures to be considered if needed.

 - Patients can call the following number to see if their Urologic needs fit the criteria (critical, urgent, and/or emergent).